brainets/seeg-ebrains/README.md

 The HID dataset is on the EBRAINS Data and Knowledge service and there are 3 cohorts for a total of N=70 https://kg.ebrains.eu/search/instances/Dataset/02423f5246192a2844e05ad0434490e0

+This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3).